+2.3.
 LEP Hadron Collider

 Ever since the earliest days of the LEP project there has been some discussion at CERN of the possibility of adding a proton machine to the LEP tunnel.
-While these discussions were very casual at first, in the last two or three years they have become much more serious and have centered on adding a proton-proton collider to the LEP complex.
-The facility now under discussion is called the LEP Hadron Collider (LHC), and the design effort is focussing on a proton-proton collider that will reach 16 TeV in the center of mass (at a 9.0 tesla bend magnet field) and which includes the possibility of electron-proton collisions at 1.8 TeV in the center of mass (0.1 TeV electrons on 8.0 TeV protons).
+While these discussions were very casual at first, in the past 2-3 years they have become much more serious, and have centred on adding a proton-proton collider to the LEP complex.
+The facility now under discussion is called the LEP hadron collider (LHC), and the design effort is focusing on a proton-proton collider that will reach 16 TeV in the centre of mass (at a 9.0 tesla bend magnet field) and which includes the possibility of electron-proton collisions at 1.8 TeV in the centre of mass (0.1 TeV electrons on 8.0 TeV protons).

-The dipole design is of the "two-in-one" type wherein two sets of coils are contained in a common collar system, iron yoke, and cryostat as is shown schematically in Fig. 5.
+The dipole design is of the "two-in-one" type, wherein two sets of coils are contained in a common collar system, iron yoke, and cryostat, as shown schematically in Figure 8.
 This design has been chosen both because of space limitations in the LEP tunnel (the proton ring goes directly above the LEP magnet ring) and because of the perceived saving in magnet costs and in installation time.
-However the two-in-one design does pose some new problems, the principal one being the coupling of the fields in the two beam tubes which may add considerable complexity to the design of the necessary correction magnet system.
-The aperture of each coil is currently specified as 5.0 centimeters and the separation of the centers of the two coils is 18 centimeters.
+However, the two-in-one design does pose some new problems, the principal one being the coupling of the fields in the two beam tubes which may add considerable complexity to the design of the necessary correction magnet system.
+The aperture of each coil is currently specified as 5.0 cm and the separation of the centres of the two coils is 18 cm.